 First, work with specialty vendors or a pass-through pharmacy benefits manager to ensure that high-risk employees have access to the medication they need.
 Then, provide educational resources for patients on routine medications so that they know how to fill and take their medication appropriately.

-You can also mitigate risk by adding a carve-out for specialty medications to your plan, dealing with them separately from your general prescription medication coverage.
+You can also mitigate risk by adding a carve-out for specialty medications to your self-funded healthcare plan, dealing with them separately from your general prescription medication coverage.

 Change of Care Site

 Consider offering coverage for treatment centers, such as infusion centers, or even moving a patient to in-home services.
-Your employees can take advantage of lower-cost options that still provide excellent care and are often more convenient and accessible, so everybody wins.
+In a self-funded healthcare plan, your employees can take advantage of lower-cost options that still provide excellent care and are often more convenient and accessible, so everybody wins.

 Second Opinions for Certain Diagnosis